Publication 939 (12/2018), General Rule for Pensions and Annuities

 Use this publication if you receive pension or annuity payments from:

-1. A nonqualified plan (for example, a private annuity, a purchased commercial annuity, or a nonqualified employee plan); or
+1. A nonqualified plan (such as, a private annuity, a purchased commercial annuity, or a nonqualified employee plan); or

 2. A qualified plan if: